rotmanfinhub/vol-surface-vae-pub/Readme.md

 # Volatility Surface VAE

-This code base is used for the following paper:
+This code base is for the following paper:

-Chen, Jacky and Hull, John C. and Poulos, Zissis and Rasul, Haris and Veneris, Andreas and Wu, Yuntao, A Variational Autoencoder Approach to Conditional Generation of Possible Future Volatility Surfaces (November 9, 2023).
-Available at SSRN: https://ssrn.com/abstract=4628457 or http://dx.doi.org/10.2139/ssrn.4628457
+Jacky Chen, John Hull, Zissis Poulos, Haris Rasul, Andreas Veneris, Yuntao Wu, "*A Variational Autoencoder Approach to Conditional Generation of Possible Future Volatility Surfaces*", to appear in The Journal of Financial Data Science, 2025.

 We use CVAE + LSTM to generate volatility surfaces based on an arbitrary context length.